Meghan Markle Was Called A ‘Nightmare’ For Breaking This Royal Fashion Rule

 Seems a bit dramatic, right?

-Regardless of the criticism, we happen to love Meghan’s chic, relaxed look — especially her jeans, her sweet jewelry nod to baby Archie and her go-to Panama hat.
+Regardless of the criticism, we happen to love Meghan’s chic, relaxed look — especially her jeans, her sweet jewellery nod to baby Archie and her go-to Panama hat.

 Advertisement